void

 Military

-In accordance with the recruitment districts infantrymen from Čáslav were usually assigned to Infanterieregiment Nr.
+Per the recruitment districts, infantrymen from Čáslav were usually assigned to Infanterieregiment Nr.
 21 (Časlau) or k.k.
 Landwehrinfanterieregiment Nr.
 12 (Časlau).
 In 1914 the 2nd batallion of IR.
 21 and Ergänzungsbezirk were garrisoned here, whereas regiment staff was located in Kutná Hora.
 The headcount of these units is however not enough to explain the relatively high military presence.
 For the numbers to add up k.k.
 Landwehr must be included. Čáslav was the seat of Landwehrergänzungsbezirk Nr.
 12, and in 1914 also hosted k.k.
 Landwehrinfanterieregiment Nr.
 12 with all three battalions.
 That the Landwehr-soldier Švejk talked to in Tábor was from here is therefore logical.

 Quote(s) from the novel